dboddie/autobuild/README.txt

   python -c "open('.autobuild-apt-repo', 'w').write('precise-amd64: /home/build/public_html/repo\tprecise\tcontrib\thttp://localhost/~build/repo')

-Copy apt repository signing keys to the build user's home directory and import them using the following command:
+Copy the apt repository signing keys to the build user's home directory and import them using the following command:

   gpg --import sign*.key

+Once the first package has been built and published to the apt repository, update the chroot with the location of the apt repository, and include the standard universe repository as well:

+  sudo autobuild-builder.py update --override-config --othermirror \
+    "deb http://no.archive.ubuntu.com/ubuntu precise universe | deb http://localhost/~build/lp-repo precise contrib"

 Run the daemon using the following commands: